hulln/hulln.github.io/README.md

 4. [Credits](#credits)

 ## Repository Structure

-Within the `src` folder, you'll find the following:
+- `assets`: Contains CSS, JavaScript, image, and other important files.
-- `assets`: CSS, JS, SASS, and other assets,
+- `old`: Archive of previous versions of the website.
-- `images`: images,
+  - `v1`: Initial version made after applying the HTML5 template.
-- `other`: other source files.
+  - `v2`: Attempt to make a website from scratch with the help of ChatGPT.

-The folder `old` preserves the previous website design, inspired by the Hyperspace theme by [HTML5 UP](https://html5up.net).
-Additionally, the `orig` folder contains the original code for this previous website, including a sample for a general page.
-The original [README.txt](orig/README.txt) file is also included.
+- Other HTML files: Main HTML files for the website.

 ## License

-At present, this website is not covered by any specific license.
-When applicable, further details will be provided in the [LICENSE.md](LICENSE.md) file upon upload.
+This project is licensed under the [BootstrapMade Free Template License](https://bootstrapmade.com/license/).
+See the [LICENSE.md](LICENSE.md) file for details, included in this repository.

 ## Credits

-The current version of the website was created by me, with invaluable assistance from [ChatGPT](https://chat.openai.com/).
+The template used was created by [Bootstrapmade](https://bootstrapmade.com/).